django-extensions/django-extensions/CONTRIBUTING.md

 # install django-extensions in development mode
 (venv) $ pip install -e .
 # install dependencies
-# might need to replace DJango with 'Django<4' until issue #1695 is resolved.
 (venv) $ pip install Django -r requirements-dev.txt

 # for accessing the GUI portion of the test application